Confident return to competition after an accident with gait monitoring

 "You don’t just ride her as normal straight after an accident like that, but knowing what’s ‘normal’ for her made all the difference," the rider explains.

-Before incident
+Before the incident

-After incident
+After the incident

 Comparison